 Plus it looks super cute.
 I didn’t want to keep looking at the half empty bags and this definitely solved the problem.

-Once the words were cut, I gently peeled off the extra vinyl.
+Once the words were cut, I gently weeded the design.

 Then I added the transfer tape on top of each word.
 Make sure you press it down real good so it sticks.
 I’ve found a credit card works great for this part if you don’t have the handy Cricut tool.

 Then I lined the words up on the container where I wanted them to go.
 Using the credit card again, I made sure they were securely on there.

 Then I slowly peeled back the transfer tape.